Pathology & Molecular Medicine

 M.Sc.
 Program: Honours B.Sc. or equivalent in life sciences, biochemistry, biology, etc. (Students with only a general degree can be admitted for a qualifying year.).
 The ideal undergraduate background for the program would be one rich in molecular genetics and cell biology, in addition to foundational courses in Chemistry, Mathematics, Physiology, Biology and Biochemistry.
 The Queen’s Life Sciences and DBMS programs, or similar programs from other institutions provide excellent backgrounds.

 Ph.D.
-Program: Honours B.Sc. or equivalent with first class standing or M.Sc. or equivalent
+Program: Honours B.Sc. or equivalent with first class standing or M.Sc. or equivalent with research experience

 We consider all of your grades, but pay particular attention to the last two years of science-related courses.